NuroDev/nuro.dev/data/blog/2021_in_review.md

 ---

 Life is a lot to handle for anyone, but as the years go on it only seems to get harder & harder.
 More to do, not enough time to do it in.
-That said though, tehre is one thing that can always help you through it all.
+That said though, there is one thing that can always help you through it all.
 Friends.

 Like most years I don't know where I would be without some of my closest friends & family to help me through some of the real hard times life throws at you.
 In comparison to last year it's not been anywhere near as difficult but still had its fair share of ups & downs none the less.